djtango/capriccioso/README.md

 * The brilliant [MIDI.js](https://github.com/mudcube/MIDI.js) to generate the desired musical notes using JavaScript functions
 * Express to serve our application and handle routing
 * MongoDB to store user data and scores
-* BCrypt to encrypt users' passwords
+* Crypto to encrypt users' passwords

 Challenges
 ----------